yuyichao/planisphere-tools/README.md

 For laptops, consider calling the script after acquiring a DHCP address so planisphere will have an accurate list of external MAC addresses for the laptop.

+Alternatively consult [systemd service/timer and DHCP trigger](systemd/) in this repository

 ### 4. Config file (optional)